Central City Concern Visa Sponsorship Jobs USA

 SKILLS AND ABILITIES

-* Sufficient manual dexterity and physical ability to perform assigned tasks.
+- Sufficient manual dexterity and physical ability to perform assigned tasks.

-* Ability to maintain accurate records and necessary paperwork.
+- Ability to maintain accurate records and necessary paperwork.

-* Ability to learn and apply training instruction.
+- Ability to learn and apply training.

-As an agency deeply rooted in recovery, part of our policy and commitment to a drug and alcohol-free workplace includes post-offer, pre-employment drug screens.
-Please note we follow Federal Guidelines regarding prohibited substances, even for those legal at the state level.
+As an agency deeply rooted in recovery, part of our policy and commitment to a drug and alcohol-free workplace includes post-offer, and pre-employment drug screens.
+Please note that we follow Federal Guidelines regarding prohibited substances, even for those legal at the state level.

 Job Roles at Central City Concern

-See all Central City Concern jobs
+See all Central City Concern Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Central City Concern roles.